-- Eliminate discrimination, harassment, victimisation and any other prohibited conduct - Advance equality of opportunity - Foster good relations between different groups
+- Eliminate discrimination, harassment, victimisation and any other prohibited conduct - Advance equality of opportunity - Foster good relations between different groups authorities can identify and then mitigate or objectively justify any adverse impact resulting from the policy or practice.

 The duty to have due regard is a continuing duty which cannot be delegated to any organisation exercising public functions on behalf of either or both authorities.